“Nobody Died At Sandy Hook”

 “In a likely sloppy slip-up, a photo of a real child, Lily Gaubert, who is apparently alive and well, was promoted in the media as an image of Allison Wyatt, an alleged victim.
 Lily’s mother supposedly discovered the error and made it public via Flickr.” pg.
 80

-The mistake was allegedly made solely on the website of WJLA 7, which is ABC’s Washington, DC affiliate.
-So while “promoted in the media” is technically accurate, it’s a disingenuous stretch.
+This mix-up seems to have occurred solely on the website of WJLA 7, ABC’s Washington, D.C. affiliate.
+So while technically “promoted in the media” is accurate, it’s a stretch to imply it was widely propagated.

-While the offending URL no longer resolves to anything, we can still use the Internet Archive’s Wayback Machine to see what the site looked like on December 31st, 2012, which is the oldest available snapshot:
+The original page no longer exists, but we can still view it through the Internet Archive’s Wayback Machine to see the site as it appeared on December 31, 2012, the oldest available snapshot:

 https://web.archive.org/web/20121231055035/http://www.wjla.com/pictures/2012/12/connecticut-shooting-victims-portraits/allison-wyatt-6–28622-1952.html

-That is absolutely Allison Wyatt.
-Interestingly, WJLA credits “musegal2, YouTube” for the photo of Allison while the other victims’ photos are credited to their families and the Associated Press, among other more legitimate sources.
-And while the video is no longer there, a YouTube account belonging to “musegal2” did in fact create a tribute to the kids at Sandy Hook in the days after the attack and accidentally used a photo of Lily Gaubert instead of Allison Wyatt.
-WJLA must have been unable to obtain a photo of Allison through other means and simply lifted it from the video.
+And that’s clearly Allison Wyatt.
+Interestingly, WJLA credited “musegal2, YouTube” as the source for Allison’s photo, whereas the other victims’ images are credited to their families or the Associated Press.
+While the video no longer exists, a YouTube user “musegal2” did create a tribute to the Sandy Hook victims soon after the tragedy.
+They mistakenly used a photo of Lily Gaubert instead of Allison Wyatt, and WJLA, unable to find a verified photo of Allison, seems to have simply lifted it from that video.

 “The ridiculously fraudulent photographs of Adam Lanza clearly do not depict a real person” pg.
 80